drone-ah/wordsonsand/blog/_posts/2008-12-28-eclipse-tptp-on-ubuntu-64bit.md

 Flash Player (recently resolved with flash player 10) and the Java Plugin but that is another story.
 I use Eclipse and wanted to do some performance analysis and benchmarking to find a bottleneck and installed the TPTP plugin; and ran into a problem.
-It just didn\'t work.
+It just didn't work.

-To resolve it, I turned to google\...
+To resolve it, I turned to google...
 In this instance, it turned out to be a distraction and a red-herring.
-It lead me in the direction of installing libstdc++2.10-glibc2.2_2.95.4-27_i386.deb which was difficult at best since there was only a 32bit version of the package and that wasn\'t even in the standard repository.
+It lead me in the direction of installing libstdc++2.10-glibc2.2_2.95.4-27_i386.deb which was difficult at best since there was only a 32bit version of the package and that wasn't even in the standard repository.

 In the end, digging deeper, I found that it simply missed the following shared